What You’ll Study

 Undaunted by hard questions and ready to challenge your own ideas and positions?
 Our religious studies minor will introduce you to diverse cultures and provide you with the critical and academic tools to come to a new understanding of our world.
 The reflection and thought that the program requires will leave you with a deeper understanding of the role religion plays in relationship to ethics, power, and group dynamics — lessons that will serve you well within a range of communities, from groups of friends to workplace culture.

 The Religious Studies program will allow you to:

-- Recognize the basic phenomenology of religions (i.e. sacred texts, religious authorities and institutions, ritual practices, categories of the sacred, the varieties of religious experience, etc.).
+- recognize the basic kinds of shared experiences that define religion as a category of inquiry (i.e. sacred texts, religious authorities, ritual practices, ethical standards, concepts of the sacred, etc.).

-- Describe the distinctive features of these components as they are expressed within and across particular religious traditions.
+- examine the distinctive features of these components as expressed by communities in relation to power, difference, and change.

-- Empathize with individuals and communities whose experiences of religion and religiosity may or may not be similar to one’s own perspectives and experiences.
+- empathize with individuals and communities whose experiences of religion may differ from your own.